Contributions from Ryan Maderak, Ulisse Munari, David Whelan and Stella Kafka

 Interested in joining this section?
 Please click here for instructions.

-Upcoming Event: AVSpec Open House - These are held monthly on the first Monday (1300 ET/1700 UT) and the third Thursday (2100 ET/Friday at 0100 UT).
-See AAVSO Communications for entry info or email email@example.com in advance.
+Upcoming Event: AVSpec Open House - These are held on the first Monday and third Thursday of each month at 1700 UTC (1pm Eastern Time).

 Spectroscopic monitoring of variable stars is a relatively unexplored domain within astronomy, with the potential to produce a wealth of new information.
 While individual objects, such as some cataclysmic variables (CVs), have been studied with high time resolution spectroscopic observations spanning days or weeks, long-term spectroscopic monitoring data for variables does not yet exist.
 Many interesting variable phenomena occur on time scales of months or years, meaning we lack the information that could prove critical in advancing our understanding, and in solving long-standing problems (such as the perplexing behavior of Semi-Regular variables or the still-not-fully-understood RV Tauri variables).
 Even for shorter period variables, there is surely much to be learned from high time resolution spectroscopic observation.
 There are many bright variables with little spectroscopic data available, meaning observers with spectroscopes on smaller telescopes have an opportunity to make an impact!